ardaku/daku/spec/fetch.md

 Do an HTTP request to specified URL.

+This portal can be used to implement SSE as well.

 ### Usage Flow
  - Send `Fetch` type as a command on the fetch portal's channel.
  - "Ready" immediately and overwrites data pointed to by `channel`, but doesn't